lagom/lagom/docs/manual/scala/guide/broker/MessageBrokerTesting.md

 ## Testing publish

 When a Service publishes data into a `Topic` the descriptor lists a `TopicCall` on the public API.
-Testing the event publishing is very similar to testing `ServiceCall`'s in your Service API (see [[Service testing|Test#How-to-test-one-service]]).
+Testing the event publishing is very similar to testing `ServiceCall`'s in your Service API (see [[Service testing|TestingServices#How-to-test-one-service]]).

 @[topic-test-publishing-into-a-topic](code/docs/scaladsl/mb/PublishServiceSpec.scala)